julioarruda/DemoFabrikamFiber/FabrikamFiber/FabrikamFiber.Web/readme.txt

+﻿"AJUSTE TESTE SINC 2 REPO GIT"

-﻿In order to use the Intranet template, you'll need to enable Windows Authentication and disable Anonymous Authentication.
+In order to use the Intranet template, you'll need to enable Windows Authentication and disable Anonymous Authentication.

 For detailed instructions (including instructions for IIS 6.0), please visit